ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 }
 ```

+> How do I know `this.state.type` and `this.lookahead().type` will give me the current and the next token?

+> Well, I'll explained them [later](https://lihautan.com/creating-custom-javascript-syntax-with-babel#thiseat-thismatch-thisnext).
+>
+> Let's recap what we've done so far before we move on:

+> 1. We've written a test case for babel-parser
+> 2. We ran `make test-only` to run the test case
+> 3. We've started the **watch mode** via `make watch`
+> 4. We've learned about **parser state**, and console out the current token type, `this.state.type`

-Here is the full code of this version of the function:
+Here is the full code of the previous version of the function:

 ```ts
   parseIdentifierName(pos: number, liberal?: boolean): string {